guykozlovskij/project-3-server/README.md

 <a name="challenges"></a>

 ### Challenges
-- **Communication**: Although we split our work well, by the time Ali and I finished with the backend a lot has been done in the frontend by Steven.
+- **Communication**: Although we split our work well, by the time Ali and I finished with the backend a lot had been done in the frontend by Steven.
 I believe we could have implemented an additional discussion in our stand-ups with the goal to detail what has been accomplished since the last time we spoke.
 This would have made the transition from the backend easier as Ali and I had trouble understanding some of the code and the relationships between components.

 - **Populating Data**: At many times we would encounter a barrier where instead of getting a correct response, certain items would return `undefined` which  was due to us not populating certain fields in the backend correctly.
-On many occasions this has frustrated the flow of work and could have been prevented if we were more thorough in our work.
+On many occasions this frustrated the flow of work and could have been prevented if we were more thorough in our work.

 - **Deleting Songs**: As we ended up with many models referencing one another we encountered an issue where deleting a song would break certain parts of the app.
 My sloppy solution was a "shadow delete" function which hides the song permanently, however it stays in the database.
 This is something I would like to comeback to in the future and refactor as originally intended.